netscaler/citrix-k8s-ingress-controller-docs/docs/certificate-management/acme.md

 Now repeat the procedure of modifying the annotation in ingress or creating a new CRD certificate which will trigger the generation of new certificate.

->**Note:**
+!!! note "Note"
->Ensure that you delete the old secret so that cert-manager starts a fresh challenge with the production CA.
+    Ensure that you delete the old secret so that cert-manager starts a fresh challenge with the production CA.

 ```
 % kubectl delete secret kuard-example-tls